 It’s got the feel of the famed London Eye and other mega-sized Ferris wheels around the world.
 Each gondola is fully-enclosed, air-conditioned and even wheelchair accessible, which means it’s safe, comfortable and open to all ages and abilities to slide in for an unforgettable ride.

-Thanks to COVID-19 safety protocols, every family gets their own private gondola, seating up to eight people at a time.
-For a more intimate experience, ask for the luxury gondola with a glass-bottom floor and four Ferrari-style leather seats from which to take in the sights.)
+Every family gets their own private gondola, seating up to eight people at a time.
+For a more intimate experience, ask for the luxury gondola with a glass-bottom floor and four Ferrari-style leather seats from which to take in the sights.

-If your height-averse kids struggle to understand the appeal, offer to take them up at sunset for the most gorgeous views that shift every moment of rotation, or go after dark when the Grandscape district and the wheel itself are literally lit up like Christmas.
+If your height-averse kids struggle to understand the appeal, offer to take them up at sunset for the most gorgeous views that shift every moment of rotation, or go after dark when the Grandscape Wheel is lit up like Christmas.

 When: Open during regular store hours.
 Holiday hours vary by day but are generally 11am–7pm on Sunday and 9:30am–9pm Monday through Saturday.